A class of graphs with large rankwidth: Even carousels

-The idea is now to apply Lemmas~\ref{l:regProp} and~\ref{l:speedProp} repeatedly to show that for all $i\in \{1, \dots, n\}$ and for all $j\in \{t, \dots, q+8r+1\}$, the set $\widetilde{X}_{i, j}$ has a label $Y_m$ with $m$ not too big.
-We obtain that $m\leq (n+1)(8r+1)$, because there are at most $(n-1)(8r+1)$ applications of Lemmas~\ref{l:regProp} that each augments the index of the label by at most $1$, and $8r+1$ applications of Lemma~\ref{l:speedProp} that each augment the index of the label by at most~2.
+The idea is now to apply Lemmas~\ref{l:regProp} and~\ref{l:speedProp} repeatedly to show that for all $i\in \{1, \dots, n\}$ and for all $j\in \{t, \dots, s\}$, the set $\widetilde{X}_{i, j}$ has a label $Y_m$ with $m$ not too large.
+Since $s-t+1 \leq 8r+2$, there are at most $(n-1)(8r+2)$ applications of Lemma~\ref{l:regProp} that each augments the index of the label by at most $1$.
+There are at most $8r+2$ applications of Lemma~\ref{l:speedProp} that, in the worst case, each multiplies the index by $2$ and adds $2$ to it.
+In total, in the worst case, the index is augmented by $1$ at most $(n+1)(8r+2)$ times and multiplied by $2$ at most $8r+2$ times.
+Considering that the additions come first and the multiplications come next will provide an upper bound to the final result.
+The propagation of labels in an even carousel is illustrated in Figure~\ref{f:propE}.
+The boxes represents the sets $X_{i,j}$.
+Consider the first box, say box 1, of $X_1$ that receives label~$Y_0$ by Lemma~\ref{l:ExpandingYzero}.
+Then, the block with number 2 has label $Y_0$ or $Y_1$, and so on until all blocks have a bound on the index of their label (here after nine steps).
+We therefore obtain: